devAfnan/devAfnan/README.md

 # Welcome to My GitHub Profile! 👋

-I'm Afnan Alsahli, a Computer Science and Engineering graduate from Taibah University.
+I'm Afnan Alsahli, a Computer Science graduate from Taibah University.